hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 Performance is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated at exactly the Average Ideal Cycle Time.
 These two factors of performance performance are calculated as follows.

-### **Average Ideal Cycle Time**
+### **Ideal Cycle Time**

-Average Ideal Cycle time can represent either:
+Ideal Cycle time can represent either:

 * a fixed value for a particular asset \(Machine Type based\), or
-* a variable based on the output being created \(Recipe based\) in milliseconds.
+* a variable based on the output being created \(algorithm based\) in milliseconds.

 ![](/assets/Screen Shot 2016-08-15 at 1.38.27 PM.png)

 **Averaging Ideal Cycle Time**

-The average for Ideal Cycle Time is calculated using the accumulated values for either fixed ideal cycle time or variable ideal cycle time on a shift, day, week, and month basis given the configuration of the machine being queried and stored as seconds.
+The Average Ideal Cycle Time is measured in seconds and is calculated using the accumulated values for either fixed ideal cycle time or variable ideal cycle time on a shift, day, week, and month basis \(given the configuration of the machine being queried\).

-**_Fixed Ideal Cycle Time_**
+_**Fixed Ideal Cycle Time**_

+The example below shows the calculation of Average Ideal Cycle time using the Fixed Ideal Second Time example values from above:

 ![](/assets/Screen Shot 2016-08-15 at 1.32.41 PM.png)

-**_Variable Ideal Cycle Time_**
+_**Variable Ideal Cycle Time**_

+The example below shows the calculation of Average Ideal Cycle time using the Variable Ideal Second Time example values from above:

 ![](/assets/Screen Shot 2016-08-15 at 1.37.33 PM.png)